-Maternity Leave

-Female employees are entitled to 112 calendar days (16 weeks) of paid maternity leave.
-Of these 16 weeks of leave, eight weeks have to be taken before the birth while the other eight weeks have to be taken after the birth of the child.
-In case of a multiple pregnancy, an extra two-week period is added to the eight weeks before confinement in which a women worker may not work.
-However, if a women worker's health permits her to work, as indicated by a physician's certificate; she may work at the establishment until three weeks before delivery.
-She can then avail 13 weeks leave after confinement.
-The above-mentioned 16 weeks/18 weeks may be increased before and after confinement in view of the female employee's health and nature of physician However. a recommend in all such increases.
-The physician may also recommend that the pregnant employee may be assigned to lighter duties.
-However, it will not lead to a reduction in her wages.
-Female workers are allowed also leave for periodic examinations during pregnancy.

-The adoptive parents are also allowed 8week maternity leave starting from the date the child, under three years of age, is handed over to them.
+The adoptive parents are also allowed 8-week maternity leave starting from the date the child, under three years of age, is handed over to them.
 The right of mothers to a 6 months' unpaid leave is also available once a child under three years is adopted.
 On completion of maternity/adoption leave, adoptive parents (as well as women after giving birth) may work half time and receive full pay as follows: 60 days on first child; 120 days on second child; and 180 days for the third child.
 In the event of multiple births, one month is added to above referred periods.

-Income

-During the term of maternity leave of 112 days/126 days (16 weeks/18 weeks in the case of multiple pregnancies); workers are paid 66% of their daily earnings.
+Source: §74 of the Labour Law, 2003 Income During the term of maternity leave of 112 days/126 days (16 weeks/18 weeks in the case of multiple pregnancies); workers are paid 66% of their daily earnings.
 This is paid by the Social Security Institution.
 The worker must have been covered by the Social Security Institution for at least 90 days before the estimated date of delivery.
 The other relevant cash benefits related to maternity include the Pregnancy Benefit (subject to certification of pregnancy before the date of child birth), the Child Birth Benefit (depending on the type of child birth) and Nursing Grant (on live birth).

-Source: §48 of Labour Law, 2003; §16-18 of Social Insurance and Universal Health Insurance Law 2006

-Protection from Dismissals

-A female worker cannot be dismissed during the period of her pregnancy or during the term of her maternity leave.

-Except for biological reasons or reasons related to the nature of the job, the employer make must not discrimination, either directly or indirectly, against an employee in the conclusion, conditions, execution and termination of his (her) employment contract due to the employee's sex or maternity.
+Source: §48 of Labour Law, 2003; §16-18 of Social Insurance and Universal Health Insurance Law 2006 Protection from Dismissals A female worker cannot be dismissed during the period of her pregnancy or during the term of her maternity leave.
+Except for biological reasons or reasons related to the nature of the job, the employer must not make any discrimination, either directly or indirectly, against an employee in the conclusion, conditions, execution and termination of his (her) employment contract due to the employee's sex or maternity.
 It would be unfair to terminate the contract of a worker on maternity leave or due to temporary absence for pregnancy related reasons.

-Source: §5, 18 & 25 of Labour Law 2003

-Right to Return to Same Position

-The right to return is not guaranteed under the Labour Law.
+Source: §5, 18 & 25 of Labour Law 2003 Right to Return to Same Position The right to return is not guaranteed under the Labour Law.
 However, it can be implied from the provisions of non-dismissal during the term of maternity leave.

-Source: §5, 18 & 25 of the Labour Law 2003

-Breastfeeding

-Female workers are allowed paid nursing breaks of one-and-a-half-hour duration on a daily basis to breastfeed their children until the child reaches the age of 12 months.
+Source: §5, 18 & 25 of the Labour Law 2003 Breastfeeding Female workers are allowed paid nursing breaks of one-and-a-half-hour duration on a daily basis to breastfeed their children until the child reaches the age of 12 months.
 A female worker decides the timing of nursing breaks herself.
+Source: §74 of the Labour Law, 2003

-07/13 HEALTH & SAFETY

-Most ILO OSH Conventions deal with very specific Occupational Safety hazards, such as asbestos and chemicals.
+07/13 HEALTH & SAFETY ILO Conventions Most ILO OSH Conventions deal with very specific Occupational Safety hazards, such as asbestos and chemicals.
 Convention 155 (1981) is the relevant general convention here.

-Labour Inspection Convention: 81 (1947)

-Turkey has ratified both the Conventions 81 and 155.
+Labour Inspection Convention: 81 (1947) Türkiye has ratified both the Conventions 81 and 155.

-The employer, in all fairness, should make sure that the work process is safe.
+Summary of Provisions under ILO Conventions The employer, in all fairness, should make sure that the work process is safe.
 The employer should provide protective clothing and other necessary safety precautions for free.
 Workers should receive training in all work-related safety and health aspects and must have been shown the emergency exits.
 In order to ensure workplace safety and health, a central, independent and efficient labour inspection system should be present.